 How to start a tabletop RPG session

-Tips for starting a
+Tips for starting an RPG session

-At the start of each gaming session, there is this special moment.
-The conversations about movies, families and work life die down and the players turn their heads to the GM with expectant eyes.
+At the start of each gaming session, there is this one special moment.
+The conversations about movies, families, and work life die down and the players turn their heads to the GM with expectant eyes.
 It feels a bit like when the lights are dimmed in the cinema, or like when the curtain rises at the theater.

 Impact: ★ ★ ★ ☆